pedrokohler/SicesTester/README.md

 # Sices Tester
-Sices Tester is a testing software for the legacy Sices Solar Application
+Sices Tester is an automated tests software for the legacy Sices Solar Application

 ## Installation
 ```bash